 Black Boy50 Wyre Hill

 Up a steep hill from the town centre, this friendly ancient pub is worth the climb, or alternatively there's some limited parking nearby along Wyre Hill.
 The attractive black and white half timbered building is the oldest pub in Bewdley, very nearly opposite the original old Town Hall.
 It has three main rooms served from a single bar.
 There's an open fire in winter, sometimes used for roasting chestnuts, and an ancient wooden beamed interior.
 At the back is a pleasant beer garden with views over the town.
-It's a well-supported friendly community pub serving to five beers from local and regional breweries, and cobs and pork pies are always available.
-Hot meals are served on four lunchtimes and two evenings a week (see times).
+It's a well-supported friendly community pub serving up to five beers from local and regional breweries.
+Hot meals are served on Wednesday and Saturday lunchtimes and evenings (see times), cobs and delicious local Wyre Pies are always available.
 Bar skittles, bagatelle and a selection of board games are available.
 A little gem.
+Cycles can be parked at the rear via the left hand passageway.
+If locked, ask at bar.